GlebGoodkovsky/my-note-app-pro/README.md

 This project uses fundamental web technologies, enhanced by a modern build process for performance and reliability.

--   **HTML:** Structures the content of the application.
+-   **HTML:** Structures the content and layout of the application.
--   **CSS:** Handles all styling, including the layout, themes, and responsive design.
+-   **CSS:** Handles all styling, including the layout, light/dark themes, responsive design, and all animations.
--   **JavaScript (Vanilla JS):** Powers all the interactive logic for note management, including drag-and-drop functionality.
+-   **JavaScript (Vanilla JS):** Powers all the interactive logic, from note management and local storage persistence to the undo/redo history and drag-and-drop functionality.
--   **Vite:** Acts as a lightning-fast development server and bundles the code for production, automatically handling optimizations and cache-busting.
+-   **Vite:** Acts as a lightning-fast development server and bundles the code for production, automatically handling optimizations.
 -   **GitHub Actions:** Provides a fully automated CI/CD pipeline to build and deploy the application to GitHub Pages on every push to the `main` branch.

 ---